tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 Class Zvbi.Proxy
 ================

-This class is used for receiving sliced or raw data from VBI proxy daemon.
+This class is used for receiving sliced or raw data from a VBI proxy daemon.
 Using the daemon instead of capturing directly from a VBI device allows multiple applications to capture concurrently, e.g. to decode multiple data services.

+Note the proxy is only useful if all VBI applications use it.
+For applications that do not support the proxy directly, there is a library that can overload calls to C library, so that access to the VBI device is redirected transparently through the daemon.
+Details are described in the manual *zvbi-chains(1)*.
+In principle it's as easy as as prepending `zvbi-chains -dev /dev/vbi0` to the application command line.

+See `examples/proxy-test.pl` for examples how to use these functions.

 Constructor Zvbi.Proxy
 ----------------------